Last updated on April 19, 2026

 Cleaning the Leaves

-Dust can block the plant’s ability to photosynthesize.
+A layer of dust can reduce how efficiently the plant absorbs light.
 Dust leaves gently with a damp cloth once a month.
-Avoid harsh chemicals or leaf shine sprays.
+Avoid using harsh chemicals or leaf shine sprays as they are not needed.

 Repotting ‘Sansevieria’

 Repot every 2–3 years or when roots climb against the pot walls.
-Select a slightly bigger pot with good drainage.
-If you are struging follow this guide to repotting a snake plant to learn exactly when and how to do it properly.
-Refresh with new soil to promote healthy growth.
+Choose a slightly larger container with proper drainage and refresh the soil to support continued growth.
+If you are struggling follow this guide to repotting a snake plant to learn exactly when and how to do it properly.

 Trim Dead or Damaged Foliage